hn5092/KAP-manual/en/kyanalyzer/kyanalyzer.en.md

-## KyAnalyzer Self-service Agile BI Tools
+## KyAnalyzer Self-service Agile BI Tool

 KyAnalyzer allows users to analyze their data easier and quicker.